gregneagle/PlistEditor/README.md

 chose to save their changes, the plist could be send back as a string.

 The web app need only read and write plists as strings.

+To play with the demo, open plisteditor.html in your browser.